Pilatus P-4

-The Pilatus P-4 was a Swiss five-seat cabin monoplane designed and built by Pilatus, but had little sales success.
+The Pilatus P-4 was a Swiss five-seat cabin monoplane designed and built by Pilatus.The monoplane had little sales success.

 Design and development

 The P-4 was not designed specifically as a passenger aircraft but rather as a versatile working aircraft.
 The aim was to build a robust aircraft with good slow-flying handling, requiring only short takeoff and landing runs and little maintenance.

 The P-4 was a high-wing monoplane with a fixed tailwheel undercarriage.
-The aircraft's fuselage was of fabric-covered steel-tube construction, with the wing, which was braced to the fuselage by steel V-struts was of wooden construction.
+The aircraft's fuselage was of fabric-covered steel-tube construction; the wing, which was braced to the fuselage by steel V-struts, was of wooden construction.
 It was powered by a 190 hp Lycoming GO-435 engine (later replaced by a 240 hp GO-435-C2a) driving a two-bladed variable-pitch propeller.
-Its enclosed cabin could accommodate a pilot a pilot and four passengers, with the provision for carrying two stretchers, photographic equipment or crop spraying equipment.
+Its enclosed cabin could accommodate a pilot and four passengers, with the provision for carrying two stretchers, photographic equipment or crop spraying equipment.
 Alternative ski or float undercarriages could be fitted.

-The prototype P-4, aircraft registration HB-AET took off for its maiden flight on 22 March 1948.
-Although the aircraft was exhibited at the 1949 Paris Air Show, it did not enter production owing to a lack of production capacity, Pilatus being busy refurbishing the Swiss Air Force's P-51 Mustang fighters and later, license-building de Havilland Venom jet fighters.
+The prototype P-4, aircraft registration HB-AET, took off for its maiden flight on 22 March 1948.
+Although the aircraft was exhibited at the 1949 Paris Air Show, it did not enter production owing to a lack of production capacity because Pilatus were busy refurbishing the Swiss Air Force's P-51 Mustang fighters and later, license-building de Havilland Venom jet fighters.

 On 13 October 1957, the P-4 crashed in the Susten Pass region while on an exercise with the Swiss Air Rescue Service and was completely written off.
 Pilatus Aircraft Ltd. had always owned the P-4 until that time.